MicrosoftEdge/WebView2Feedback/specs/IFramePermissionRequested.md

         [interface_name("Microsoft.Web.WebView2.Core.ICoreWebView2Frame2")]
         {
             // ICoreWebView2Frame2 members
-            [doc_string("PermissionRequested is raised when content in an IFrame requests permission to access some priveleged resources.\nIf a deferral is not taken on the event args, the subsequent scripts are blocked until the event handler returns.
+            [doc_string("PermissionRequested is raised when content in an iframe or any of its descendant iframes requests permission to access some priveleged resources.\nIf a deferral is not taken on the event args, the subsequent scripts are blocked until the event handler returns.
 If a deferral is taken, the scripts are blocked until the deferral is completed.")] event Windows.Foundation.TypedEventHandler<CoreWebView2Frame, CoreWebView2PermissionRequestedEventArgs> PermissionRequested;
         }